marziosala/marziosala.github.io/_posts/2021-03-07-laplacian.md

 Once a PINN is trained, the inference step provides in output the solution of the governing equation at the position specified by the input.
 PINNs are gridless methods because they do not require a grid.
 They borrow concepts from Newton-Krylov solvers (they aim to minimize the residual function), from finite element methods (they use basis functions) and Monte Carlo and Quasi-Monte Carlo method (to determine the points where to evaluate the residuals).

+The literature on PINNs has grown substantially since their introduction.
+The main articles are:

+- [Physics Informed Deep Learning (Part I): Data-driven Solutions of Nonlinear Partial Differential Equations](https://arxiv.org/abs/1711.10561v1) and [Physics Informed Deep Learning (Part II): Data-driven Discovery of Nonlinear Partial Diﬀerential Equations](https://arxiv.org/abs/1711.10566), by Raisse, Perdikaris and Karniadakis, Nov 2017, introduce PINNS and demonstrates the concept by showing how to solve several classical PDEs;
+- [Physics-Informed Generative Adversarial Networks for Stochastic Differential Equations](https://arxiv.org/abs/1811.02033), by Yang, Zhang, and Karniadakis, addresses the problem of stochastic differential equations but uses a generative adversarial neural network;
+- [Highly-scalable, physics-informed GANs for learning solutions of stochastic PDEs](https://arxiv.org/abs/1910.13444), by Yang, Treichler, Kurth, Fischer, Barajas-Solano, Romero, Churavy, Tartakovsky, Houston, Prabhat, and Karniadakis, is the large study that applies the GAN PINNs techniques to the large scale problem of  as uncertainty quantification of the models of subsurface flow at the Hanford nuclear site;
+- [On the Convergence and Generalization of Physics Informed Neural Networks](https://arxiv.org/abs/2004.01806), by Shin, Darbon and Karniadakis, is the theoretical proof that the PINNs approach really works.

-We start from a very simple problem:
+We will only scratch the surface with a very simple problem -- the one-dimensional Laplacian

 $$
 - \Delta u(x) = f(x), \quad x \in (0, 1),
 $$

 with zero boundary conditions, $u(0) = 0$, $u(1) = 0$.
-The right-hand side is defined such that the solution read
+The right-hand side is defined such that the solution reads

 $$
 u(x) = \sin(\kappa \pi x),
 $$

 where $\kappa \in \mathbb{N}^+$ is a parameter that controls the smoothness of the solution and can be seen as a *frequency*.
-An important result is presented in [Frequency Principle: Fourier Analysis Sheds
+We introduce it to verify experimentally an important result is presented in [Frequency Principle: Fourier Analysis Sheds
-Light on Deep Neural NetworkS](https://arxiv.org/pdf/1901.06523.pdf), by Xu, Zhang, Luo, Xiao, and Ma, and it is called the *Frequency principle* (or F-principle): neural networks tend to fit target functions from low to high frequencies.
+Light on Deep Neural NetworkS](https://arxiv.org/pdf/1901.06523.pdf), by Xu, Zhang, Luo, Xiao, and Ma.
+This result is called the *Frequency principle* (or F-principle) and shows that neural networks tend to fit target functions from low to high frequencies.
 This F-principle  is opposite to the behavior of most conventional iterative solvers, which tend to converge faster for high frequencies and slowly for slow ones.
-Our simple problem shows indeed that the higher the value for $\kappa$ the slower the convergence.
+We will see that, even for our simple problem, the higher the value for $\kappa$ the slower the convergence.

 As always, we start with a few imports.